My shopping cart

 We do not recommend dispensing bluing from your automatic fabric softener dispenser as most dispensers are not large enough to allow for enough dilution and spotting can occur.
 We also do not recommend soaking clothing in bluing water.
 A simple dip or rinse is sufficient.

-Our general recommendation for regular automatic top loading washers is to first dilute 1/4 teaspoon of bluing (or less, depending on wash load size) in 1-2 quarts of water.
+Our general recommendation for regular automatic top-loading washers is to first dilute 1/4 teaspoon of bluing (or less, depending on wash load size) in 1-2 quarts of water.
 Then, you add the diluted bluing to your already full wash or rinse cycle.
 It is important that bluing is well diluted before coming in contact with fabric.
-This principal still applies with high-efficiency and/or front-loading washing machines.
+This principle still applies to high-efficiency and/or front-loading washing machines.

 Do the dispensing drawers on your washer remain unlocked during the cycle, allowing you to add 1-2 quarts of liquid through the dispenser directly into the cycle after it has already filled with water?
 If so, simply dilute MSB as directed on the bottle and pour the diluted bluing through the dispensing drawer into the cycle after it has filled with water.

-If the drawers on your washer lock, we recommend that you dilute MSB as directed on the bottle and then put as much diluted bluing as will fit into the largest available drawer.
+If the drawers on your washer lock, we recommend that you dilute MSB as directed on the bottle and then put as much diluted bluing as will fit into the bleach dispenser (to use with your wash cycle) or the fabric softener dispenser (to use with your rinse cycle).
+Both of these dispensers generally release their contents when the cycle is as full of water as it will be.

 Many of our loyal customers are using MSB successfully in their high efficiency and front-loading washing machines.

-MSB is the perfect product to help whiten a “special” garment or piece of a fabric such as an antique christening gown, wedding dress, or your great-grandmothers hand-crocheted table cloths and doilies.
+MSB is the perfect product to help whiten a “special” garment or piece of fabric such as an antique christening gown, wedding dress, or your great-grandmother's hand-crocheted tablecloths and doilies.

 If you have additional questions about how to use Mrs. Stewart's® Bluing, please Contact Us.